SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaClasses.md

 ## Level 2

+* 1 Bonus Feats

+Select 1 additional feats for your character.

 * Danger Sense

 You have advantage on Dexterity saving throws for effects and spells, as long as you are not blinded or incapacitated.

+* Fighting Style

+Choose a fighting style as a specialty.

 * Reckless Attack